JUA96/Joe-Portfolio/README.md

 Here are a couple of examples of some of the projects i have worked on:

-#### 1. Fake News Classifier
+### 1. Fake News Classifier

+**Project Overview:**

-The project sought to build a machine learning classification algorithm that could effectively categorise news articles as fake or real.
+The project sought to succesfully predict whether an unseen news article was 'fake or real.
+This entailed using several machine learning algorithms that could effectively classify 100,000 articles.

 - Using Natural Language Processing techniques I classified 150,000 news articles.
-The algorithms used were Support-Vector Machine (SVM) Multinomial Naive-Bayes (MNB) and XGBoost, of which SVM was the most accurate.
+The algorithms used were Support-Vector Machine (SVM), Multinomial Naive-Bayes (MNB), and XGBoost (XGB), of which SVM was the most successful with a **97%%** accuracy.

 The project is here: [Fake News Classifier](https://github.com/JUA96/fake-news-classifier)